 A Brazilian dataset of symptomatic patients for screening the risk of COVID-19

-The original Brazilian COVID-19 dataset (from the 26 Brazilian states and the Federal District) included information about tested patients, containing early-stage symptoms, comorbidities, demographics information, and symptoms description.
-The patients were tested by applying viral or antibody tests.
+The original COVID-19 dataset included information about tested patients, containing early-stage symptoms, comorbidities, demographics information, and symptoms description.
+The patients were tested by applying viral or rapid tests.
+The raw data was collected by the public health agency of the city of Campina Grande, Paraíba state, in Northeast Brazil.
+Such a public agency is informed by all the COVID-19 exams performed in the city of Campina Grande.
+The health agency employees removed patient identification, and the data made available were reused to enable this study.
 We preprocessed the dataset by selecting only completed tests, being marked as positive or negative, applied string matching algorithms to correct some inconsistencies, and removed rows with duplicated instances and asymptomatic patients.
 We also focused on the most frequent and relevant demographics information and reported early-stage symptoms to select features, and balanced the data considering positive and negative cases by random undersampling using the NearMiss algorithm.
-The preprocessing resulted in a dataset with 2,674 patients.
-The reduction in the number of patients from 55,676 to 2,674 occurred due to the asymptomatic patients, duplicated data, few reported symptoms by some patients, and the need for information about the dates of symptoms onset and testing.
+We also use unbalanced datasets.
 Using this dataset, we implemented and evaluated supervised machine learning models for COVID-19 detection in Brazil based on early-stage symptoms and basic personal information.
-This dataset relates to the study entitled "Machine Learning Models for COVID-19 Detection in Brazil Based on Symptoms".
+This dataset relates to the study entitled "Machine Learning Classification Models for COVID-19 Test Prioritization in Brazil".